 Pitbulls were initially bred to produce an aggressive and strong fighting dog.
-For this reason, the Terriers who were known for their agility, and the Bulldogs who were known for their strength, were the top candidates to interbred.
+For this reason, the Terriers who were known for their agility, and the Bulldogs who were known for their strength, were the top candidates for interbreeding.

-Pitbulls were first bred in Britain during the age where bull-baiting was a very widespread sporting activity, before it was scrapped in 1885.
+Pitbulls were first bred in Britain during the age when bull-baiting was a very widespread sporting activity before it was scrapped in 1885.

 The American Pitbull Terrier is recognized as a dog breed by the United Kennel Club (UKC), whereas the American Kennel Club (AKC) does not recognize it as a distinct breed.